- Botanical Name – Citrus aurantifolia

 - In North India Harvesting is done from August – September.

-- Fruits are harvest when the rind colour changes from green to yellow.
+- Fruits are harvested when the rind colour changes from green to yellow.

 Yield